seqfx/aeroback/README.md

 Why this script?
 ----------------
-My server has accumulated a lot of Gb of data that I needed to store long term.
+My server has accumulated a lot of GB of data that I needed to store long term.
 However, the problem was my server's monthly bandwidth allowance which I couldn't exceed.
 Aeroback migrates data in installments that you control.
 This allows for a gradual transition to the cloud storage while keeping your server running and receiving new data.

 ###Main features: